Lunar habitation: History

+Analysis

 Setting up structures on a natural body would provide ample sources of material for their construction, particularly for purposes such as shielding from cosmic radiation.
 The energy required to send objects from the Moon to space is much less than from Earth to space.
 This could allow the Moon to serve as a source of construction materials within cis-lunar space.
 Rockets launched from the Moon would require less locally produced propellant than rockets launched from Earth.
 Some proposals include using electric acceleration devices (mass drivers) to propel objects off the Moon without building rockets.
 Others have proposed momentum exchange tethers (see below).
 Furthermore, the Moon does have some gravity, which experience to date indicates may be vital for fetal development and long-term human health.
 Whether the Moon's gravity (roughly one sixth of Earth's) is adequate for this purpose is uncertain.
 In addition, the Moon is the closest large body in the Solar System to Earth.
 While some Earth-crosser asteroids occasionally pass closer, the Moon's distance is consistently within a small range close to 384,400 km.
-This proximity has several advantages: